AGPapa/frclocks/Readme.md

 The data structure of the SQL database is defined in `data_structure.txt`.

+## Development

+Create a ".env" file in the root directory with a "TBA_AUTH_KEY" variable.
+You can get a key from https://www.thebluealliance.com/account.

+Requirements can be installed with `pip install -r requirements.txt`.
+The code can be run with `python main.py`.

 ## Deployment

 The deployment is done using the `lambda_deploy_script.sh` file.
-It creates a zip file that can be uploaded to an AWS Lambda function.
+It creates a function zip file that can be uploaded to an AWS Lambda function, along with a layer zip file for the dependencies.

-## Development

-Requirements can be installed using the `requirements.txt` file.
-The code can be run locally using the `main.py` file.